1. Where exactly is the Library?

 25. How do I find my way around the School Resources bases?

-First, read our Introduction to School Resources Leaflet.
+First, read our Introduction to School Resources Leaflet and watch our virtual tour:

 School Resources is arranged by curriculum subject rather than number.
 Here’s a Map of School Resources.